 - test for blood in your stool

-Depending on your diagnosis, aggressive treatment can include:
+Depending on your diagnosis, aggressive treatments can include:

-Untreated causes of abdominal rigidity can be fatal.
+Untreated causes of abdominal rigidity can be life-threatening.
 Abdominal infection can cause bacteria to enter the blood.
-This can cause your blood pressure to fall dangerously low (shock).
-Severe blood loss can also cause death.
-Dehydration and electrolyte imbalance from prolonged vomiting can cause dangerous heart rhythm problems, shock, and kidney failure.
+This can cause your blood pressure to fall dangerously low, resulting in shock.